Using a Licensed Conveyancer instead of a solicitor

 Are Licensed Conveyancers cheaper than conveyancing solicitors?

-It may be safe to assume that Licensed Conveyancers would be a cheaper alternative to solicitors who offer the same services.
+It may be safe to assume that a Licensed Conveyancer would be a cheaper alternative to a conveyancing solicitor who offers the same services in a property transaction.

 However, one type is not necessarily cheaper than the other, and therefore you should always conduct your due diligence.
-Consider shopping around and attaining quotes from a variety of firms before making your final choice.
+Consider shopping around and attaining quotes from a variety of firms and compare conveyancing fees before making your final choice.

 Also, the initial costs should not be the only motivating factor, since certain cases can become more complex than initially thought.